Encountering errors like modulenotfounderror: no module named ‘wget’ in Python is inevitable.

 - Install the wget module.

-pip install wgetwill download and install the ‘wget’ module on your system.
+The command pip install wget will download and install the ‘wget’ module on your system.

 Note: If the wget module is already installed in your system and this error occurred, follow the guide below.